jankstar/MovieCat/README.md

 In the configuration, `minify: false ` can be set if the source code is to be analysed.
 In addition, `useFilenameHashes: false ` can be used to prevent new file names from being generated again and again for the generated assets and, if necessary, to force the server to reload them.

+2024/07/21: I have set `publicPath` to the path `movie_cat`.
+Also `vite.config.js` the variable `base` so that the programme runs on the sub-URI.
+This means that this repository can no longer be diployed directly to Azure.

-The server is generated under linux (Azure Cloud) with the command `env GOOS=linux GOARCH=amd64 go build -o server main.go `.
+<del>The server is generated under linux (Azure Cloud) with the command `env GOOS=linux GOARCH=amd64 go build -o server main.go `.
 In the Azure Cloud, the server is then started `/home/site/wwwroot/server`.
-Of course, node.js can also be used.
+Of course, node.js can also be used.</del>

 (2023/04/01)